NotifyMD to Sponsor Medical Call Center News

 Call center e-newsletter garners the exclusive support from industry leader

 Peter DeHaan announced that NotifyMD, enhancing provider-patient communications for over a quarter of a century, has become the exclusive sponsor of Medical Call Center News (MCCN).
-MCCN is a bimonthly email publication of Peter DeHaan Publishing Inc., in conjunction with AnswerStat magazine.
+MCCN is a bimonthly email publication of Peter DeHaan Publishing Inc., in conjunction with AnswerStat.
 MCCN and AnswerStat provide valuable information to the healthcare call center and medical contact center industry.

-“AnswerStat magazine and Peter DeHaan Publishing salutes NotifyMD for their grand support of Medical Call Center News,” stated Peter DeHaan, publisher of MCCN.
+“AnswerStat and Peter DeHaan Publishing salutes NotifyMD for their grand support of Medical Call Center News,” stated Peter DeHaan, publisher of MCCN.
 “NotifyMD is an industry leader, advancing communication between healthcare providers and patients.
 We are honored to have a company of this caliber affirm the value of Medical Call Center News through their exclusive and enthusiastic support.”

 MCCN, now in its fifth year of publication, has enjoyed enthusiastic reader support and continued growth each year.
 For more information, go to Medical Call Center News.